mikeyhu/bbcmikro/documents/README.md

 Interrupts are _external_ to the 6502

-Other parts of the aystem raise these to the 6502 using one of the pins on the 6502
+Other parts of the system raise these to the 6502 using one of the pins on the 6502

 Two Types (each on 1 pin):
 * Non-Maskable Interrupt (NMI)